crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

-Talk Calendar uses a small word-based speech synthesizer to concatenate and play-back pre-recorded English words using the computer speaker.
-Words were recorded in a headless RAW audio format and converted to hexadecimal values.
-The voice used by this version of Talk Calendar is based on my own recordings and so is subject to same license as the project.

-I have removed the dependency on the Flite external speech engine library so that the Talk Calendar can be compiled to a single binary and run on Linux distributions which do not have [Flite](http://www.festvox.org/flite/) in their repositories.
-I discovered using [pkgs.org](https://pkgs.org/) that a number of distributions do not have Flite in their repositories.
+Talk Calendar uses the [Flite](http://www.festvox.org/flite/) free open-source text-to-speech (TTS) engine developed at Carnegie Mellon University (CMU) and the University of Edinburgh.
+A TTS engine converts text into spoken audio.
+The Flite (Festival Lite) speech synthesizer has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
+BSD licenses are permissive, meaning they place minimal restrictions on how the software can be used, modified and distributed and are compatible with most other open source licenses.
+Flite is an official Debian package and labelled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis).

+However, I discovered using [pkgs.org](https://pkgs.org/) that a number of distributions do not have Flite in their repositories and so it cannot be assumed that the [Flite](https://packages.debian.org/bookworm/flite1-dev) speech synthesis shared library is always available and the Flite [API](http://cmuflite.org/doc/flite_7.html#C-example) can be used.
+To get around this issue I have compiled Flite from [source](https://github.com/festvox/flite) and use the flite_cmu_us_kal16 binary voice locally.
+The flite_cmu_us_kal16 file should be located in the same directory as the Talk Calendar binary.

+Flite uses the diphone speech synthesis method.
+It looks like the "awb" voice is based on Professor Alan W Black's voice and the "kal" voice is based on Kevin A.Lenzo voice who were the original core developers of the Flite speech synthesizer.
+See the paper entitled "Diphone collection and synthesis" by Alan W. Black and Kevin Lenzo [2000](https://www.cs.cmu.edu/~awb/papers/ICSLP2000_diphone.pdf).
+With this version of Talk Calendar the flite_cmu_us_kal16 binary replaces the voice used previously which was based on my own recordings.
+Using the flite_cmu_us_kal16 voice locally is not the most elegant of solutions but is universal and works.

 I explored the possibility of installing and using [eSpeak](https://espeak.sourceforge.net/) only to discover a potential eSpeak license compatibility issue in that some of its components may not be compatible with the GTK LGPL v2.1 license.
 For example, the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) says "Copyright (C) 1989-1991 Apple Computer, Inc." which is very strange given that espeak has a GPL v3 [license](https://espeak.sourceforge.net/license.html).
 This is discussed further in the forum post [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).
 Consequently, I decided not to use eSpeak.

 I am developing a small diphone speech synthesizer the details of which can be found [here](https://github.com/crispinprojects/diphone-talker).
-If speech quality can to be improved then this could replace the current approach to speech synthesis.
+Speech quality is poor compared to using flite_cmu_us_kal16.
 I have also been working on a formant speech synthesizer the technique used by eSpeak.
 More details of this formant speech synthesizer approach can be found [here](https://github.com/crispinprojects/formant-synthesizer).

 ### Audio Thread